helenaonsum/cse15l-lab-reports/labReport3.md

 ```
 *The command is given on the first line, and the rest is output.*

 * The command-line option `grep -i` ignores the case of the input pattern.
 This means that the command finds matches between the input pattern/search word and the specified file regardless of the case of the input pattern.
 In the above examples, the output shows lines which contain the search word **following** or **examples**, but the fact that both of those are all lowercase is ignored.
 I.e. the output includes instances where lines contain both **Following** and **following**, and **Examples** and **examples**.
+This command-line option is useful when you are searching a file for results that don't need to be case sensitive.

 **`grep -L`:**